jpasqua/FauxNeXT/README.md

 * **NeXTstation**: Create a printable 50% scale NeXTstation to go along with the MPD.
 * **NeXT Cube**: Maybe...
-* **Sound Box**: Create a scale model of the original sound box to house a USB speaker.
 * **External HDMI Connector**: It might be nice to be able to display on a larger screen when demonstrating the emulator to a group of people.
 Both the Pi 4 and 5 have a secondary HDMI port could go to an HDMI connector on the back panel.